Tareq905/Voting-DAAP/README.md

 ## Introduction

 This repository hosts a decentralized application (DApp) developed using React.js, Hardhat, MetaMask, and Solidity.
-The DApp aims to [perform online and secured voting system].
+The DApp aims to perform online and secured voting system.

 ## Features

-- [User can create an account]
+- User can create an account
-- [Diferent Id can vite different person.
-Once a id voted can't perform voting 2nd time.]
+- Diferent Id can vite different person.
+Once a id voted can't perform voting 2nd time.

 ## Technologies Used